5.6 Children Displaying Harmful Sexual Behaviour

 - Discussion should take place with the Surrey Sexual Assault Referral Centre (SARC) (in relation to meeting the victim);

-- Social worker for the child who is suspected or alleged to have sexually abused another person;
+- Surrey Family Services or named Social worker for the child who is alleged abuser or alleged to have sexually abused another person;

 - Social worker for the child alleged to have been abused;